wbamberg/idl-reference/docs/nsIMIMEService.md

 file extension to MIME type based.
 No attempt to determine
 the type via server headers or byte scanning is made.

-@param  The URI the user wants MIME info on.
-@return The MIME type, if any.

 #### Parameters ####